 Use the Create Google Sheet row action to send data from HubSpot properties to your spreadsheet.
-Each action can add up to 20 cells of data per row.
 For example, you can use this action to send contact data from new leads to a spreadsheet for your sales outreach team.

 Below, learn how to set up your Google Sheet and your workflow to add HubSpot data to Google Sheets.

 Keep the following in mind when sending data to Google Sheets from HubSpot:

 Make sure your Google Sheet is set up correctly:

 The header row should start in the first column of the first row.
 Label each column header so that HubSpot can identify and send data to it.
 HubSpot cannot send data to unlabeled columns.